wp-plugins/powerpress/readme.txt

 = 2.0.4 =
 * Released on 8/23/2011
-* NOTE: There is no need to update to this version unless you can benefit from the changes or new Italian translation listed below.
+* NOTE: There is no need to update to this version unless you can benefit from the bug fixes, changes or new Italian translation listed below.
 * Added partially completed Italian translation.
 (Thanks Umberto!)
 * Incremented supported WordPress version number.
 * Changed action hook for `powerpress_admin_init` hook to use '`admin_init`' rather than 'init', an extra precaution in case other plugins invoke admin mode in WordPress.
 * Disabled the `future_to_publish` hook, the logic was there for pinging iTunes, which Apple took offline earlier this year.
-* Fixed bug with "Display player and Link Options" not working in WordPress 3.2 (Thanks Cliff from [GSPN.tv](http://GSPN.tv) for reporting the problem)
+* Fixed bug with "Display player and Link Options" setting not working in WordPress 3.2.
+(Thanks Cliff from [GSPN.tv](http://GSPN.tv) for reporting the problem)
-* Fixed bug with Podcast Channels background color not appearing in edit post screen in WordPress 3.2.
+* Fixed bug with Podcast Channels background color setting not appearing in edit post screen in WordPress 3.2.
 * Changes made to support latest versions of jQuery.